-We are also pursuing low-carbon energy initiatives that leverage our fluids and aqueous chemistry core competencies, our significant bromine and lithium assets (including our approximately 40,000 gross acres of brine leases in Arkansas) and technologies, and our leading calcium chloride production capabilities.
+We are also pursuing low-carbon energy initiatives that leverage our fluids and aqueous chemistry core competencies, our significant bromine and lithium resources (including our approximately 40,000 gross acres of brine leases in Arkansas) and technologies (see our disclosures titled "Bromine and Lithium Resources" set forth in Part I, "Item 2.
+Properties" of this Annual Report), and our leading calcium chloride production capabilities.
 In May 2021, we signed a memorandum of understanding ("MOU") with CarbonFree Chemicals Holdings, LLC ("CarbonFree"), a carbon capture company with patented technologies that capture CO2 and mineralize emissions to make commercial, carbon-negative chemicals.
 Although the MOU expired in May 2022 at the end of its twelve-month term, we have an intellectual property joint development agreement in place with CarbonFree to evaluate potential new technologies.
 In December 2021, we invested \$5.0 million in a convertible note issued by CarbonFree.
-This was an investment alongside other investors that provided CarbonFree the necessary capital to construct the first SkyCycleTM facility.
-We have also reached agreement with CarbonFree on the potential use of a unique solution proposed by TETRA to produce low carbon calcium chloride to support SkyCycleTM technology.
+This was an investment alongside other investors that provided CarbonFree the necessary capital to construct the first SkyCycle facility.
+We have also reached agreement with CarbonFree on the potential use of a unique solution proposed by TETRA to produce low carbon calcium chloride to support their SkyCycle emissions technology.